jmau111-org/iphone_security/README.md

 You can opt out of various telemetries during the first install, but in case you missed it, here are some reminders:

+- [x] disable "Privacy preserving ad measurement" (Settings > Safari > Privacy preserving ad measurement), which is a misleading setting
+- [x] disable "Check for Apple Pay" (Settings > Safari > Check for Apple Pay)
+- [x] set "deny," or, at least, "ask" in "Settings for websites" in Safari (Settings > Safari > Settings for websites: location, microphone, etc)
 - [x] disable all Siri options if you don't need Siri (Settings > Siri & Search)
 - [x] disable analytics (Settings > Analytics & Improvments)
 - [x] disable Apple ads (Settings > Apple Advertising > Personalized Ads)